 The UAS NF/NEF selects a USS based on either CAA-Level UAV ID or the USS address as described in clause 4.4.2.

-Editor's Note: How the 3GPP System shall handle an initial PDU Session Establishment Request from a UAV if UUAA has been performed at Registration is FFS.
+If a UUAA has been performed at Registration there is no need for the USS to perform UUAA at PDU Session establishment but the 5GS still needs to transfer session related information (e.g. UE IP Address) to the USS.
+In this case the SMF invokes Nnef_Auth_Request only including session related information and the USS does not need to perform any UUAA at PDU Session Establishment.

 2. From UAS NF/NEF to USS: N33_Auth_Request forwarding the authentication request received information from the SMF.